 But that whisper in the night sparked renewed interest in my Old Testament hero.
 After further study I realized that while in slavery Joseph's gift of leadership and organization blossomed.
 And while in prison his gift of interpretation of dreams matured to the point that he found himself called before Pharoh himself.
 The act of exercising his gift for Pharoh - interpreting Pharoh's dream - was a blessing in disguise.
 In doing so Joseph saved a nation, gained his freedom, received elevation/promotion, found a wife, and his name went down in history for thousands and thousands of years to come.

-I am sure that when he was dropped into the pit, sold into slavery, and thrown into prison, Joseph couldn't imagine that a brand new life would one day be his.
+I am sure that when he was betrayed, falsely accused, and forgotten, Joseph couldn't imagine that a brand new life would one day be his.
 A new life, a new job and a new family.
 All because of the gift God gave him.
 He was faithful over a few things - those few things being his gifts - and God made him ruler over many (Matthew 25:21.
 23).

 If you are in a wilderness season in your life, don't neglect the gifts God placed in you.
 Allow God to perfect your gifts in while you are in this season.
 Remember, even in your wilderness, God knows the plans He has for you, plans to prosper you, not to harm you, to give you hope and an expected end (Jeremiah 29:11).

-All six books are available as paperback or e-book.
+All six books are available as paperback or e-book at www.amazon.com/author/patriciamiddleton

-Click on the Store tab to order books.
+Click on the Store tab to place your order.

 Thanks for reading my blog.
 Don't forget to leave a comment!